Homemade Healthy Chocolate Chunks

 This homemade chocolate could not be easier to make!

-- Just melt the coconut oil or cacao butter in the microwave or over the stove.
+- Melt the coconut oil or cacao butter in the microwave or over the stove.
+If you’re using cacao butter and choose to melt over the stove, I recommend using a double boiler to prevent the cacao butter from burning.

-- Add good quality cocoa or cacao powder, maple syrup, if you’d like a sprinkle of salt and/or a splash of vanilla extract, and whisk it together.
+- Once melted, add good quality cocoa or cacao powder, maple syrup, if you’d like a sprinkle of salt and/or a splash of vanilla extract, and whisk it together.

-- Pour into a pan, let it set in the fridge, chop into chunks and use and enjoy as you’d like!
+- Place the chocolate in the fridge to set.
+If using for a recipe, chop into chunks to use and enjoy as you’d like!

 Where to store this homemade chocolate